Exclusive: Titan Comics Previews Strange Pictures Manga's English Cover, Pages

 The company describes the story:

-Strange Pictures is the spine-tingling manga adaptation of Uketsu's bestselling debut novel, brought vividly to life by artist Aiba Noriyuki.
+Strange Pictures is the spine-tingling manga adaptation of Uketsu's bestselling debut novel, brought vividly to life by artist Kikou Ariba.
 Uketsu – the enigmatic masked writer who has become one of Japan's most talked-about authors – first captivated readers with a novel that sold in the millions.
 Now, the terror unfolds panel by panel.

 At its core lie nine childlike sketches.
 A pregnant woman's doodles on her blog conceal a dire warning.
 A boy's simple drawing of his home hides a message no child should know.
 A murder victim's final sketch becomes a clue that drags an amateur sleuth into a labyrinth of secrets.
 Each picture is innocent at first glance -– yet when pieced together, they reveal a web of unsolved mysteries and shattered psyches.